joymon/site-hugo/content/projects.md

 ---
-title: "Projects"
+title: "Applications"
 date: 2020-07-11T22:20:40-04:00
 draft: false
 type: projects
-subtitle: Below are my personal projects which are available to public use.
+description: Below are my personal projects which are available to public use.
 menu:
   main:
     identifier: Projects